Volunteer Applications for the 2017 National Folk Festival

 Volunteers who work throughout the year in our Mitchell office are required to complete a minimum of 40 hours work before the Festival.

-Volunteers who complete 20 hours at the festival or 40 hours in the Mitchell office receive:
+Volunteers who complete 20 hours at the festival , 30 hours in the setup and pack down period or 40 hours in the Mitchell office receive:

 - A Season + Camping pass to the festival